-&lt;sup>68 Child Sexual Abuse Information Dissemination to NSW Police Child Protection Enforcement Agency form, dated 4 March 2003, ex 100, tab 444; working with children relevant employment proceedings notification form, dated 30 September 2004, ex 219, pp 1171-1172; COPS report E 8026529, annexure D to ex 47.
+68 Child Sexual Abuse Information Dissemination to NSW Police Child Protection Enforcement Agency form, dated 4 March 2003, ex 100, tab 444; working with children relevant employment proceedings notification form, dated 30 September 2004, ex 219, pp 1171-1172; COPS report E 8026529, annexure D to ex 47.

-&lt;sup>71 Fax message from Flipo to Commander of Field Services re inquiries to be made with the Registry of Births, Deaths and Marriages regarding the possible death of McAlinden, dated 26 September 2002, annexure D to ex 83.
+71 Fax message from Flipo to Commander of Field Services re inquiries to be made with the Registry of Births, Deaths and Marriages regarding the possible death of McAlinden, dated 26 September 2002, annexure D to ex 83.

-&lt;sup>72 TOR 2, T734.11-36; T734.38-735.9 (Flipo).
+72 TOR 2, T734.11-36; T734.38-735.9 (Flipo).

-The response revealed that McAlinden had most recently arrived in Australia on 13 July 2002.
-As the 31 December 2002 entry in her case report shows (extracted at Figure 17.5 below), Flipo also learnt that he was living between Western Australia and Ireland.
-55
+The response revealed that McAlinden had most recently arrived in Australia on 13 July 2002.74 As the 31 December 2002 entry in her case report shows (extracted at Figure 17.5 below), Flipo also learnt that he was living between Western Australia and Ireland.75

-- 17.35 In October 2002, having received confirmation that McAlinden was currently in Australia, Flipo did not ask Field Services to conduct further searches of Medicare, Centrelink or the Australian Taxation Office to see if they had an address for him.
-She agreed that inquiries could also have been made of Telstra in order to obtain a current address for a person in Australia, but that was not something she recalled considering at the time. - 17.36 On 28 October 2002, almost a month after the conversation with Doyle, Flipo made an entry in the COPS case report:
+- 17.35 In October 2002, having received confirmation that McAlinden was currently in Australia,76 Flipo did not ask Field Services to conduct further searches of Medicare, Centrelink or the Australian Taxation Office to see if they had an address for him.77 She agreed that inquiries could also have been made of Telstra in order to obtain a current address for a person in Australia, but that was not something she recalled considering at the time.78 - 17.36 On 28 October 2002, almost a month after the conversation with Doyle, Flipo made an entry in the COPS case report:

 ... numerous enquiries have been made to contact the POI McAlinden including the attendance of police at [UR18]'s address.
 [UR18] is unaware of his whereabouts and believed that ...
 McAlinden was still residing in Ireland.
 He has no fixed place of abode in either Australia or Ireland.
-He tends to rent homes in Western Australia and stays with friends or at B & B's in South Ireland.
+He tends to rent homes in Western Australia and stays with friends or at B & B's in South Ireland.79

-17.37 Handwritten notes that Flipo made in her police notebook about the visit to McAlinden's relative (known to the Commission as UR18) on 28 October 2002 state:
+17.37 Handwritten notes that Flipo made in her police notebook about the visit to McAlinden's relative (known to the Commission as UR18) on 28 October 2002 state:80

 Last spoke to Denis in May/June 2002.

-Stays in bed/[breakfast] - mainly Sth of Ireland

-Retired 10 years ago

-Lives in WA - Has done for the past 7 years.
+Stays in bed/[breakfast] - mainly Sth of Ireland Retired 10 years ago Lives in WA - Has done for the past 7 years.
+PO 7039 Safety Bay - WA, 6169 Last place he was before going to Ireland 1st went to Albany.81

-PO 7039

-Safety Bay - WA, 6169

-Last place he was before going to Ireland

-1st went to Albany.
-81

-- 17.38 A further entry in the COPS case report noted that during that visit police left contact details so that the relative could advise them if contacted by McAlinden.
-82 - 17.39 Flipo initially did not believe that she contacted police in Safety Bay or made any inquiries in Western Australia after 28 October 2002 to see what she could find out about McAlinden's whereabouts.
-83 She gave evidence that NSW Police had access to other states' criminal histories 'through the intelligence section in other police'.
-84 She could not recall whether she conducted searches for information through the channels available between NSW Police and police in other
+- 17.38 A further entry in the COPS case report noted that during that visit police left contact details so that the relative could advise them if contacted by McAlinden.82 - 17.39 Flipo initially did not believe that she contacted police in Safety Bay or made any inquiries in Western Australia after 28 October 2002 to see what she could find out about McAlinden's whereabouts.83 She gave evidence that NSW Police had access to other states' criminal histories 'through the intelligence section in other police'.84 She could not recall whether she conducted searches for information through the channels available between NSW Police and police in other jurisdictions in Australia85 but agreed that if she had done so and if it had been relevant to the investigation she would probably have recorded it.86

-&lt;sup>73 Department of Immigration and Multicultural and Indigenous Affairs response by Armstrong to request for information in relation to McAlinden by Commander of Field Services, dated 8 October 2002, annexure E to ex 83.
+73 Department of Immigration and Multicultural and Indigenous Affairs response by Armstrong to request for information in relation to McAlinden by Commander of Field Services, dated 8 October 2002, annexure E to ex 83.